Bomoga/stock-market-predictor/README.md

 # Features:

--Supports multiple stock predictions.
+Supports multiple stock predictions.

--Evaluates models based on R² Score and Mean Squared Error.
+Evaluates models based on R² Score and Mean Squared Error.

--Visualizes and saves prediction results for each model and stock.
+Visualizes and saves prediction results for each model and stock.

--Handles data preparation, model training, prediction, and evaluation in a single script.
+Handles data preparation, model training, prediction, and evaluation in a single script.

 # Dependencies:

--Python 3.x
+Python 3.x

--numpy
+numpy

--pandas
+pandas

--scikit-learn
+scikit-learn

--matplotlib
+matplotlib

--tensorflow
+tensorflow

 WARNING!
 Tensorflow does NOT work on Python 3.6.4+.
 In order to run this program, you must downgrade.